Script Editor

 -

 4.2.
-Hide code output - hides the result selection for a specific section.
+Hide code output — hides the selection of the result for a specific section.

 -